philmikejones/beginning-mapping/handout.md

 When you test this 32 rows should remain.
 Press `OK`.
-Rename this layer `Life expectancy` (again this will be the default label for the legend later).
+Rename the layer with '`(virtual)`' appended to '`Life expectancy`'.
+Rename the original layer (i.e. without '`(virtual)`' appended) '`Missing`', which will remind us which layer is which and will serve as the default legend titles when we come to export our map later.
 Now we can begin styling our map.

-First right--click on the missing layer and press `Properties` and select the `Symbology` tab.
+If you wish to change the style of the 'missing' layer right--click on it and press `Properties` and select the `Symbology` tab.
-Leave this as `Single symbol`, but a grey is common for missing data so choose a grey fill and press `OK`.
+Leave this as `Single Symbol` and choose an appropriate fill colour; grey is common for missing data.
+If this layer does not show don't forget to tick it in the layers panel to activate it.

 ![Style missing as grey](images/missing-single-symbol-grey.png)